therealnicoroshi/modlist/README.md

 Caps Lock + F11 = Toggle Wire Frame

-F11 = Toggle A matter of time widget and clock

-Backspace = Immersive Equipment Displays

 Shift + O = Open Animation Replacer

-Shift = Toggle use or take, and talk or pet for cats, dogs, and horses

-Ins = Blink Spell Hotkey (Can be modified in it's ini file)

-X = Toggle Compass HUD and swan dive jump

-C = Short Dive jump and quicklight

 Scroll wheel = walk\run speed adjustment on the fly

 K (Hold) + Scroll Wheel = Zoom

-Dodges= Direction + Left Shift (can be changed in ini file for TK Dodge RE)

-G = walk/Run Toggle

-V = Shoulder switch

-Left Control = Wheeler menu

-Caps Lock = Sprint

-Del = dMenu (This is where you would change the bind for Wheeler menu)

-While falling

-Paraglider pull or put away = activate key

-How I set some Keys in the MCM Recorder

-Page Down = Proteus Wheel

-Page Up = SMP reset

-; : = quicksave (but set to make these regular saves in Engine fixes)

-' " = quickload

-9 ( = toggle EVG traversal markers on/off

-= + = PC head tracking Hello

-- _ = PC head Tracking Goodbye
--
-0 ) = PC head Tracking Random Saying

-C = Quicklight toggle

 ### Now you can talk to Mara and start your adventure